top of page

 • Catching "I think I'm overwhelmed" before it turns into snapping at someone you love

-This is called interoception—your ability to sense what’s happening inside your body.
-And it’s strongly linked to emotional regulation and fewer impulsive coping behaviors (Khalsa et al., 2018; Mehling et al., 2021).
+This is called interoception—your ability to sense what's happening inside your body.
+And it's strongly linked to emotional regulation and adaptive responses to stress (Khalsa et al., 2018).

 Simple ways to start: